+1-3 credits.
+1-3 hours.
+(Lecture 1-3 HOURS.)
 This is an experiential learning opportunity that links concepts and principles of biology to real-world application through community service.
-Includes 40-hours of on-task service to a community organization, agency, or public service provider per credit hour.
+Includes 40hours of on-task service to a community organization, agency, or public service provider per credit hour.
 The community service placement agency and service assignment will vary, dependent on the disciplinary course topic and learning objectives.

-BIOL 202 Ecology
+BIOL 202 ECOLOGY

-Prerequisite: BIOL 101 or 104, or BIOL 106 or BIOL 123 or BIOL 124.
+Prerequisite: BIOL 101 or 104, or BIOL 106.
 Study of interrelationships between organisms and their environment.
 Site visits to primary and secondary forests, grasslands, and aquatic ecosystems.

-BIOL 204 Genetics
+BIOL 204 GENETICS

-Prerequisite: BIOL 101 or 104, or 106 or BIOL 123 or BIOL 124.
+3 credits.
+3 hours.
+(Lecture 3 HOURS.)
+Prerequisite: BIOL 101 or 104, or 106.
 This course is designed to cover four major topics in genetics: 1) transmission genetics 2) molecular structure of the gene 3) molecular functioning of the gene and 4) population and evolutionary genetics.

-BIOL 208 Microbiology
+BIOL 208 MICROBIOLOGY

-Prerequisites: BIOL 100 or CHEM 105 or higher, plus one of the following courses: BIOL 101, BIOL 104, BIOL 106, BIOL 108, BIOL 109, BIOL 110, BIOL 123,
+Prerequisites: BIOL 100 or CHEM 105 or higher, plus one of the following courses: BIOL 101, BIOL 104, BIOL 106, HLSC 108, BIOL 109, OR BIOL 110.
 Growth, physiology, and genetics of microorganisms.
 Fundamental concepts of immunology, virology, bacteriology, mycology, and parasitology.
 Aspects of host-parasite relationships and control of microorganisms by physical and chemical agents.

-BIOL 210 Human Physiology
+BIOL 210 HUMAN PHYSIOLOGY